Izenda7Series/docs-html/_sources/ui/doc_connection_string.rst.txt

    Click the Connection Builder icon (⚡) to help build the connection string easily. (:numref:`Connection_Connection_Builder`) |br|

       This step can be bypassed when user already knows the connection string.
 In this case, it can be copied and pasted straight into the Connection String box.
+      For examples of connection strings, please see the `Connection String Examples <https://www.izenda.com/docs/ui/doc_connection_string.html#connection-string-examples>`_ section below.
 #.
 Click the Test button to verify the connection string.

    .. note::

-      Unless the Connection String has been verified successfully, user will not be able to move next.
+      - Unless the Connection String has been verified successfully, user will not be able to move next.

 #. .. _Connection_Connection_String_Test: